zhangzhiming520/cuda_eth/README.md

 Usage steps：

-   1）In Password：run main_cuda_eth.exe Prompt for password input
+   1）In Password：run mainprint.exe Prompt for password input

    2）Input Core Tread Max：Input the number of cores for calculation, for example, CUDA 2060 is 6000